Easoncyx/AI_Assembly_Puzzle/README.md

 You are welcome to use this code as part of your solution.
 Please contact me if you have better solution and I'm willing to talk.

+.idea/ is pycharm project directory, you can use pycharm to open this directory.